 It is a Commonwealth legislated requirement that all students applying for a Commonwealth VET Student Loan must be assessed for academic suitability to undertake a high level VET qualification.
 This is a student protection measure introduced from 1 Jan 2016 and is in addition ACAP’s course entry criteria/prerequisites.

-For details about how to apply, please review the VET FEE-HELP Student Entry Procedure.
+For details about how to apply, please review the VET Student Loan Student Entry Procedure.

 1 year full-time (or part-time equivalent)